The End of the Party (short story)

 "The End of the Party" is a short story by the English writer Graham Greene (1904–1991).
-It was first published in 1929, and has been reprinted many times in anthologies.
+It was written in 1929, first published in 1932 in the London Mercury, and has been reprinted many times in anthologies.
 It is viewed as a classical expression of the English tradition of horror fiction, as it elicits a well-founded and increasingly intense sense of impending doom without inserting any scenes of physical violence.